 The PCI Force Multiplier™ brings you seasoned compliance and technical experts, armed with business best practices and proprietary techniques.
-Our team works with companies facing every level of PCI-DSS requirement, while creating a repeatable and cost effective methodology that organizations leverage for years to come.
+Our PCI compliance consultants works with companies facing every level of PCI-DSS requirement, while creating a repeatable and cost-effective methodology that organizations leverage for years to come.
 Whether you run an entire compliance division, or are handling the duties yourself, Silent Sector's unique PCI Force Multiplier™ methodology reduces issues typically associated with compliance and accelerates progress.

 From our years of compliance experience, we have observed that there is no need to pay for extra compliance dashboards and task management tools with false promises of making the process quicker.
 What truly simplifies compliance is the support of experienced practitioners.
-Our strategic and technical level experts will not only simplify the process, but reduce capital expenditures and create a repeatable method to maintain alignment with PCI-DSS requirements.
+Our strategic and technical level PCI DSS consulting services will not only simplify the process but reduce capital expenditures and create a repeatable method to maintain alignment with PCI-DSS requirements.

-Contact Us today to find out how Silent Sector can help you achieve your PCI compliance objectives.
+Contact Us today to find out how Silent Sector can help you achieve your PCI cybersecurity and compliance objectives.

 The Payment Card Industry Data Security Standard (PCI-DSS) is required for all vendors handling credit card payment transactions.
 Enforcement is generally conducted by merchant banks.
 PCI is broken into 4 levels, with each level based on the annual volume of credit card transactions processed.
 Level 1 merchants process over 6 million cards annually, whereas Level 4 merchants process fewer than 1 million total with fewer than 20,000 via eCommerce.
 Regardless of merchant level, PCI contains 12 overlapping control categories that need to be in place.
 These include the requirement for a firewall to be configured and installed, change of default passwords on all technologies, protection of cardholder data, encrypted transmission of cardholder data, up-to-date anti-virus software, application security and maintenance, cardholder data must be on a need-to-know basis, every person with computer access must be given an ID, physical access to the cardholder data must be restricted, all cardholder data and network resources must be tracked, security systems bust be tested regularly, and policy dealing with information security must be reviewed and maintained.
 The complexity of these controls will vary depending on the organization's merchant level.